sidneywidmer/Latchet/README.md

 There are not a lot of configuration options, the most important will be `enablePush` and `zmqPort`.
 This requires some extra configuration on your server and is discussed in the next section.

 The rest of the options should be pretty self self-explanatory.

 ### Enable push

-Braindump:
+Todo, until then -> Braindump:

 * Installing zermq; (in this order) ubuntu
 * http://johanharjono.com/archives/633 (if this doesn't work, compile from source)
 * http://www.zeromq.org/intro:get-the-software
 * http://www.zeromq.org/bindings:php (eventualli apt-get install pkg-config, make)
 * add extension=zmq.so to php.ini
 * check if extension loaded php -m
 * check if zeromq package (zlib1g) is installed dpkg --get-selections

 ## Usage

 ### Introduction

 Like mentioned before, Latchet is based on Ratchet and just extends its functionality with some nice extra features like passing parameters in ***topics***.
 But Latchet also removes some of the flexibility Ratchet provides for the sake of simplicity.
 Latchet solely focuses on providing a WampServer for your aplications.

 #### Topics

 I would really recommend you to read through the [Ratchet docs](http://socketo.me/docs/ "Ratchet docs").
 They explain the basic principles very clearly.

 Once you get the hang of it, topics are really easy to understand.
 Imagine a standart laravel route as you know it.

 	Route::get('my/route/{parameter}', 'MyController@action');

 Topics (or if you are familiar with other forms of messaging, channels) are the same for websocket connections.
 There's always a client which subscribes to a topic.
 If other clients connect to the same topic, they can then broadcast messages to this subscribed topic or a specific client connected to this topic.
 See how to register a Controller which handles incomming connections in the next chapter.

 ### Server

 Everything we're doing in this section is just to set up a WampServer which will then be started from the command line and listen on incomming connections.
 Basically there are two different handlers we have to set up.
 One which handles different connection actions and (at least) one for our topic(s) actions.

 To clarify stuff: